ninewise/dissertation/on-the-side/applications.md

 ...
 ```

-These lists of taxa need to be aggregated into a single consensus
+These lists of taxa need to be aggregated into a single consensus taxon
+per read.
+However, in data sets with paired end reads the two ends
+are under different FASTA headers.
+The same goes for the 6 different
+reading frames.
+Here it becomes important that the `fastq2fasta` and
-taxon per read.
-The `uniq` tool will gather all consecutive reads with
+`translate` steps kept these reads together: the `uniq` tool will gather
-the same header after dropping a possible suffix, which is why the
+all consecutive reads with the same header after dropping a possible
-`fastq2fasta` and `translate` steps must keep together the ends and
-translations of a read.
-Next, the `taxa2agg` command aggregates the
+suffix.
+Next, the `taxa2agg` command aggregates the complete set using a
-complete set using a given taxonomy.
+given taxonomy.

 ```shell
 $ umgap uniq -d / < selected-seeds.fa | \